 On February 21, Iran and the International Atomic Energy Agency (IAEA) agreed on a compromise to deal with the new Iranian law that ends snap inspections of both declared and suspect nuclear sites.
-The arrangement will provide the nuclear watchdog less access to cameras installed at declared nuclear sites, but Iran will be required to save all surveillance footage for three months.
+The arrangement provided the nuclear watchdog less access to cameras installed at declared nuclear sites, but Iran will be required to save all surveillance footage for three months, until May 21.
 If the United States lifts sanctions on Iran, Tehran will hand over the tapes to the IAEA.
 If the Biden administration does not lift punitive economic measures, the footage “will be deleted forever," the Atomic Energy Organization of Iran said.
 IAEA director general Raphael Grossi called it a “temporary solution” that “salvages the situation.”

 But the compromise quickly generated controversy in Iran.
 Parliament said that the Rouhani government had no right to negotiate compromises that would dilute the law.
 “This arrangement is an insult to the parliament,” Mojtaba Zolnour, a hardline lawmaker from Qom, said.
 The parliament voted, 221 to six, to review a report alleging the IAEA agreement was a “clear violation” of the law.
 Parliament also called on the judiciary to hold President Hassan Rouhani and other officials party to the negotiations accountable for accepting changes in the law.
 “The president on the way to court!”
 Mojtaba Rezakhah, a hardliner from Tehran, tweeted.